-Over time hazardous airborne fibres can move from the ceiling into your living space.
+Over time hazardous airborne fibres can move from the ceiling into living spaces.

 Earlier experience in both NSW and the ACT has demonstrated that simply removing loose-fill asbestos from a ceiling cavity does not remove the enduring hazard.

-The NSW Government has determined that demolition, comprehensive site remediation and disposal are the best ways to ensure the health and safety of the NSW community.
+The NSW Government, with input from a range of experts, has determined that demolition, comprehensive site remediation and disposal are the best ways to ensure the health and safety of the NSW community.

 Get a free copy of Adobe Acrobat Reader so you can access PDF versions of our information.